 The source of an underground water leak can be hard to diagnose.
 In some cases a sewer leak can be mistaken for a water service line leak resulting in unnecessary and costly work being mistakenly performed.
-In this post we will explain when a sewer dye test is appropriate before underground plumbing work is commenced.
+In this post we will explain when a sewer leak test, also commonly called a sewer dye test, is appropriate before underground plumbing work is commenced.
 We will also explain the particular circumstances when a dye test is a good idea.

 How can a sewer line leak appear to be a water leak?